zanaaziz/fibonacci-sequence/README.md

         return "[n must be a positive integer]"
 ```

-This where the most significant condition is tested:
+Below, we see the most significant condition:
 ```python
     elif n > 2:
         return fibonacci(n-1) + fibonacci(n-2)